SuperOfficeDocs/superoffice-docs/docs/api/tutorials/auth-code-flow-quickstart.md

     * Optionally, disable SSL, then the default URL is `http://localhost:54238/callback`

 > [!NOTE]
-> If you have **already registered your application**, replace the default URLs in the project property page (seen below) with your registered redirect URLs.<br>Alternatively, send instructions to SuperOffice by [filling in the update form][6] to add these URLs to your application definition.
+> If you have **already registered your application**, replace the default URLs in the project property page (seen below) with your registered redirect URLs.
+>
+> Alternatively, send instructions to SuperOffice by [filling in the update form][6] to add these URLs to your application definition.

 * you have received a unique application [client ID and secret][3]